jacobguenther/roll_lang/README.md

 And run the demo page with
 > npm run serve

-You can check it out at localhost:8080 in your favorite browser.
+You can now check it out at localhost:8080 in your favorite browser.

 ## Authors